-As the NBA Finals unfolded six weeks ago, the Dallas Mavericks claimed the title from the Dallas Cowboys as “America’s Team.”
+As the NBA Finals unfolded six weeks ago, bringing in enormous crowds and thousands of people watching on the ESPN network (view the source here the viewing statistics), the Dallas Mavericks claimed the title from the Dallas Cowboys as “America’s Team.”

 It seemed basketball fans everywhere – except in Florida – wanted the Mavs to win.

 The reasons the Mavs captured the hearts of so many have been discussed at length.

 When the Mavericks won the NBA championship over the super-star-studded Miami Heat, basketball purists hailed it as a victory for teams that understand there are few shortcuts to winning.

 There’s no question you’ve got to have talent to win.
 In sports.
 In business.

 Yet it takes more than talent to win.

 How did a bunch of old guys and cast-offs beat a team loaded with so much All-Pro talent?

 It happens more often than you might realize.